jonathanglasmeyer/bachelor/thesis/src/Main.md

     In a second step it compares the two WER result files with `bin/compare-wer.py`.

-    The result is an HTML file which shows a) a comparison table with the columns *reference word*, *baseline hypothesis* and *interpolated hypothesis* and b) various statistical measures which will be explored later.
+    The result is an HTML file which shows (a) a comparison table with the columns *reference word*, *baseline hypothesis* and *interpolated hypothesis* and (b) various statistical measures which will be explored later.
 The table (shown in Figure \ref{wer-comparison}) represents correctly recognized words in green color and incorrect words in red.
-It also marks words that have been improved in the interpolated version with a green border and words that have been worsened with a red border.
+It also marks words that have improved in the interpolated version with a green border and words that have worsened with a red border.

     ![WER comparison\label{wer-comparison}](images/wer-comparison_150.png)

     5.2 *Keyword visualization*

-    Data from the reference and the recognition results is compiled into a format suitable for consumption by a visualization module, which will be discussed in chapter \ref{viz}.
+    Data from the reference and the recognition results is compiled into a format suitable for consumption by a visualization module, which will be discussed in Chapter \ref{viz}.

 All intermediate steps from the pipeline are represented as files in the testcase folder.
 Table \ref{files} gives an overview of the files created by each pipeline step.